ystia/yorc-a4c-plugin/README.md

 # Alien4Cloud Janus Plugin

-Janus plugin allow user to deploy their application in an HPC environnement.
+Janus plugin allows users to deploy their application in an HPC environment.
-This mean that we allocate nodes with Slurm, then deploy component (docker image for example) on the allocated node.
+This means that we allocate nodes with Slurm, then deploy component (docker image, for example) on the allocated node.

 ## Requirements